pufferler/pufferpatcher/README.md

-# puffer patcher
+# (WIP) puffer patcher
-single python file, patches roblox, cli, superlightweight
+A superlightweight roblox bootstrapper for macOS, similar to bloxstrap or appleblox, but entirely in python.

+It is a single python file and cli

 ## features
 - patch fastflags
 - server notification

 more to be revealed

 # installation